Japan ship insurer sets new rules on Iran oil voyages

 Although Japan’s P&I Club, which provides insurance for shipping companies, does not directly fall under the sanctions regime, it is largely dependent on the European reinsurance market to hedge its risk.

-Japan’s main ship insurer said it wanted to know ahead of time of any member sending a tanker to transport Iranian oil because the insurer had the right to deny coverage.

-“The member shall conduct any such voyage in the full knowledge of the risk that the club may lawfully cancel the contract of insurance or decline to pay claims,” the club said in a circular to its members on Tuesday.
+“Any reinsurers including other (P&I clubs) subject to EU legislation will not be able to pay out if a claim involves a sanctioned cargo,” said Japan’s main ship insurer in a circular to its members on Tuesday.

+“This will impact the member’s ability to make a recovery from the club as the club is not able to pay out on any claim in relation to which it can make no recovery from reinsurers.
+Because of this, the member could suffer a significant shortfall if any claim is made.”

-The insurer, whose members include shipping firms Kawasaki Kisen Kaisha (9107.T), Mitsui O.S.K.
-Lines (9104.T), and Idemitsu Tanker Co (5019.T), has said it would only provide coverage worth a maximum $8 million for a tanker carrying Iran oil and petrochemicals, down from the typical $1 billion coverage.
+The insurer, whose members include shipping firms Kawasaki Kisen Kaisha, Mitsui O.S.K.
+Lines, ad Idemitsu Tanker Co, has said it would only provide coverage worth a maximum $8 million for a tanker carrying Iran oil and petrochemicals, down from the typical $1 billion coverage.

-“Any reinsurers including other (P&I clubs) subject to EU legislation will not be able to pay out if a claim involves a sanctioned cargo,” the club said.
-“Because of this, the member could suffer a significant shortfall if any claim is made.”

 Japanese trading houses were reducing Iranian crude imports from April, industry sources said on Tuesday, joining the country’s refiners in deepening cuts even after the United States said Japan had done enough to support sanctions against Iran.